ena-infrastructure/specifications/ena-oauth2-profile.md

 Clients MAY send the access token in an HTTP request by including it as a form-encoded content parameter named `access_token`, as defined by section 2.2 of \[[RFC6750](#rfc6750)\].

-Clients MUST NOT include the access token as a URI query parameter, as specified in section 2.3 of \[[RFC6750](#rfc6750)\].
+Clients MUST NOT include the access token as a URI query parameter (section 2.3 of \[[RFC6750](#rfc6750)\]).
 The reason is that the access token would be visible in the URL and could be stolen by attackers, for example, from the web browser history.
 Consequently, a resource server compliant with this profile MUST NOT accept an access token transmitted in a query parameter.

 Clients MUST support and be able to process the `WWW-Authenticate` response header field as specified by section 3 of [[RFC6750](#rfc6750)\].